Top 100 Cyber Security Interview Questions and Answers in 2022

 It is a type of hacking in which attackers understand the weak points and improve overall security.
 Ethical hackers get the help of different tools and fix vulnerabilities of computers or networks.

 63) Explain Social Engineering and Enlist its Attacks?

 - Mobile-based attack: They may send SMS to others and collect private information.
-If any user downloads a malicious application, then it can be misused to grant access to confidential information.
+If any user downloads a malicious application, it can be misused to grant access to confidential information.

 64) What is IP and MAC Addresses?

 IP address stands for Internet Protocol address and uniquely identifies any computer or other devices such as printers, storage disks on a computer network.

 MAC address stands for Media Access Control address used to uniquely identify network interfaces for proper communication at the physical layer.

 65) What Do You mean By A Worm?